 The Disability Network has dedicated staff for advocacy services.
-We can help guide you to the resources and processes to ensure you are receiving.
+We can help guide you to the resources and processes to ensure you are receiving what you are entitled to receive.

-We also operate from the perspective of helping consumers be self-advocates.
+We also operate from the perspective of helping consumers become self-advocates.
 That means we don’t do things for you, we do them with you.

 Areas of AdvocACY